toisondor/parsing-bible-moralisee/README.md

 The total number of images in the combined corpus is 27,398.

 ## Value of the Corpus
 The corpus includes illustrations for every episode of the Bible.
 There are exegetical interpretations for each one of these episodes.
 Text and illustration provide juxtaposed and sometimes differing views on each element.
 The textual captions appear in both Latin and Middle French, providing interesting footholds for linguistic analysis.
-Two different copies of the *Bible Moralisée* which are 40 or 50 years apart provide differentiating views and variation between them that is worth studying (up through Isaiah).
+Two different copies of the *Bible Moralisée* which were created 30 or 40 years apart provide differentiating views and variation between them that is worth studying.

 ## Using the Data
-The API for accessing cropped images from Gallica.bnf.fr is comprised of the following elements:
+The API for accessing cropped images from Gallica.bnf.fr is comprised of key elements as seen in this example:
 ```
 https://gallica.bnf.fr/iiif/ark:/12148/btv1b105325870/f30/746,3052,1817,2301/pct:70/0/native.jpg
 ```
-The manuscript is identified by the 'btv' access number
+- The manuscript is identified by the 'btv' access number

     - Manuscript Fr.
 167 is btv1b8447300c
     - Manuscript Fr.
 166 is btv1b105325870

-The page or "view" number is indicated by the "f" access number (not the same as the folio number).
+- The page or "view" number is indicated by the "f" access number (not the same as the folio number).

-The four numbers separated by commas are the coordinates for the x, y, width, and height of the image selection.
+- The four numbers separated by commas are the coordinates for the x, y, width, and height of the image selection.

 ## Format of the Data
-This JSON data for these two manuscripts do not constitute IIIF-compliant manifests but can be used in conjunction with those manifests (found here: [Mansucript Fr.
+The JSON data for these two manuscripts do not constitute IIIF-compliant manifests but can be used in conjunction with those manifests (found here: [Mansucript Fr.
 167](https://gallica.bnf.fr/iiif/ark:/12148/btv1b8447300c/manifest.json) and [Mansucript Fr.
 166](https://gallica.bnf.fr/iiif/ark:/12148/btv1b105325870/manifest.json)).

+### group[]
-The main body of data is organized under the element "group" (element group[0] includes a summary of the contents for each of the other groups).
+The main body of image coordinates is organized under the array "group" --Note that group[0] includes a summary of the contents for each of the other groups.
+A group contains all the selection coordinates for one quadrant of a given page.
 ```
 "group":
 [